42juododranoel/doebus/README.md

 Should you exert the aura of confidence?
 Should you predict things before they happen?
 Should you be the one who is always with the plan?
 Should you be the most resilient, with the fortitude to carry on whatever happens?
 Should your mere presence inspire people?
 Should you be the most knowledgeable one or the one with the most years of experience?
 The one who always helps others?
 The genius of delegating, time management, and productivity?
 The master of communication, negotiating any terms imaginable?

 Leadership has many aspects, and you can be many things, but you must remember that the power you hold is not yours — it was given to you — and that’s why you should honor your power giver’s goals above all else.
 Yet, remember also that you do not answer only to those who gave you the power — you answer to your conscience and your subordinates as well.
 Would you — hypothetically — be a welcome guest in their houses?
 When they return home after work, what do they tell their significant others about you?
-“That fucking bastard pissed me off again,” or “I wish more people were like that”?
+“That bastard pissed me off again,” or “I wish more people were like that”?

 ## Architecture